zhuofany/Yu-portfolio/README.md

 * I hope to learn about different data visualization ideas from other students through the discussion board.
 I believe that everyone's understanding of data is unique, which can be extremely beneficial to me.

 ## Portfolio 📃
+Here is works of Telling Stories With Data
 ### Assignment 1
 ### Assignment 2
 ### Assignment 3